-Teaching assistantships provide graduate students with an opportunity to develop a number of skill sets that are directly applicable to jobs in academia as well as industry.
-There are several resources for TAs who wish to learn the most from this experience, including faculty mentorship, CSE 599, the Senior TA, and student affairs staff.
-The information below is intended to more fully inform the TA about the position itself.
+Teaching assistantships provide graduate students an opportunity to develop a number of skill sets that are directly applicable to jobs in academia, as well as in industry.
+There are several resources for TAs who wish to learn as much as possible from this experience, including faculty mentors, enrollment in CSE 599, and the Student Affairs staff.
+The information below is intended to more fully inform potential TAs about the position itself.

 - Academic Employment Opportunities

 - TA Description of Duties Form (pdf format) (For Reference Only.
 If you are hired as a TA, please refer to ASES to view your Description of Duties)